HermanNygaard/supabase-query/README.md

 const { data, isLoading } = useSupabaseQuery(
   (supabase) => supabase.from("todos").select(),
   {
-    onSuccess: () => {},
+    onSuccess: () => {
+      alert("success");
+    },
     queryKey: ["todos", page],
   }
 );
 ```

 useSupabaseQuery accepts two arguments:
-The first is a function with the supabase client as an argument,
+The first is a function that provides the supabase client as an argument,
 and it expects a built query in return.

 The table name `"todos"` will by default be used as the queryKey for react-query.

-Second arg: react-query opts, see their docs for all options.
+The second argument: react-query options, see their docs for all options.
 The options object also takes in
 `queryKey` if you want to override the default key for a more dynamic one.

 ### useSupabaseMutation